-I am currently a student in my third year at the University of Pennsylvania, simultaneously pursuing a master's degree in Robotics and a bachelor's degree in Mechanical Engineering & Applied Mechanics, with minors in Theatre Arts and Engineering Entrepreneurship.
+I am currently a student in my fourth year at the University of Pennsylvania, simultaneously pursuing a master's degree in Robotics and a bachelor's degree in Mechanical Engineering & Applied Mechanics, with minors in Theatre Arts and Engineering Entrepreneurship.

 My main interests lie in human-robot interaction, mechanical design, and entertainment.
 I am a self-proclaimed optimist, carrying a passion through to my work, in which I strive to find ways to break the mold and exploit that which is novel and unconventional.